Josh Widdicombe: Career

 Widdicombe hosts 1990s football nostalgia podcast and live shows called Quickly Kevin, Will He Score?.
 Guests include footballers such as Iain Dowie, Darren Huckerby, Pat Nevin and Matthew Le Tissier as well as comedians such as Elis James, Tom Parry, Ivo Graham and Matt Forde.

 In 2019 Widdicombe began hosting panel show Hypothetical with James Acaster for UK television channel Dave.
 In 2020, Widdicombe started a parenting podcast with fellow comedian Rob Beckett, titled Lockdown Parenting Hell.
 It was renamed Parenting Hell following the third national lockdown.
 It is a podcast about bringing up children, experiences, tips and face-palm moments.
 In 2021, it was announced that Widdicombe had written a book: Watching Neighbours Twice a Day...
 How '90s TV (Almost) Prepared Me for Life, published in September 2021.
 It made The Sunday Times bestsellers list.

 In 2023, Widdicombe was announced as a voice actor in the preschool animated series Big Lizard.

 In December 2024 he voiced Barnsley in the Bluey episode "Butlers".
 He also appeared in the Strictly Come Dancing Christmas special, dancing a charleston with professional Karen Hauer to the song "Let It Snow" while dressed as a penguin.

-In February 2025 Widdicombe made his debut on BBC Radio 2 sitting in for Romesh Ranganathan on his Saturday Show, alongside with actor and presenter Siobhan McSweeney.
+In February 2025 Widdicombe made his debut on BBC Radio 2 sitting in for Romesh Ranganathan on his Saturday Show, alongside actor and presenter Siobhan McSweeney.

+In May 2026 it was announced that Widdicombe would be one of the new hosts of Strictly Come Dancing, alongside Emma Willis and Johannes Radebe, after the departure of former hosts Tess Daly and Claudia Winkleman.

+Honours and awards

+Widdicombe was awarded an honorary degree by the University of Exeter in 2024.